devanand98/Validate-Sorting-of-Hacker-News-/README.md

 - The `parseRelativeTime` function converts relative timestamps to absolute timestamps.
 - It stops scraping when it collects 100 articles or when there are no more pages.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

-## Contributions
-Feel free to fork this repository and submit pull requests to improve or extend the functionality!